xraypy/xraylarch/doc/guis/xas_viewer.rst

 Upon doing a fit, the plot is updated to show the data, best-fit, and each of the components used in the fit (:numref:`fig_xasviewer_4b`).
-Fit statistics and best-fit parameter values, their uncertainites, and correlations are shown as a report in a separate window, with an example shown in :numref:`fig_xasviewer_5a`.
+Fit statistics and best-fit parameter values, their uncertainties, and correlations are shown as a report in a separate window, with an example shown in :numref:`fig_xasviewer_5a`.
 Note that for peaks such as Gaussian, Lorentzian, and Voigt, not only are `amplitude` (that is, area under the